-However, there’s another, potentially more dangerous, scenario that a lot of people overlook.
+However, there’s another, potentially much more dangerous scenario a lot of people overlook.
 Unfortunately, many are paying a very steep price for that.

 Become a Patron of Ask Leo! and go ad-free!